-The London Councils Leaders' Committee sets the overall policy direction for grants and the budget.
+The London Councils Leaders' Committee sets the overall strategy for grants and the budget.

-Financial Year 2014/15
+Financial Year 2015/16

-The financial year 2014/15 saw several developments.
-First, the Chair of the Grants Committee, Cllr Paul McGlone was re-elected for a third term.
-He oversaw the delivery of the second year of the current fouryear programme tasked by the Leaders' Committee with delivering the following principles and priorities:
+The financial year 2015/16 saw several developments.
+First, the Chair of the Grants Committee, Cllr Paul McGlone was re-elected for a fourth term.
+He oversaw the delivery of the third year of the current four-year cycle.
+This operated under the following principles and priorities set by the Leaders' Committee: